alibaba/FederatedScope/README.md

 # FedKSeed
-**The codes will be released soon after internal review and collation.**

-This repository contains the official implementation for the work “**Federated Full-Parameter Tuning of Billion-Sized Language Models with Communication Cost under 18 Kilobytes**”.
+This branch contains the official implementation for the work “**Federated Full-Parameter Tuning of Billion-Sized Language Models with Communication Cost under 18 Kilobytes**”.
 See more details in our [paper](https://arxiv.org/abs/2312.06353).

 > Pre-trained large language models (LLMs) require fine-tuning to improve their responsiveness to natural language instructions.
 Federated learning (FL) offers a way to perform fine-tuning using the abundant data on end devices without compromising data privacy.
 Most existing federated fine-tuning methods for LLMs rely on parameter-efficient fine-tuning techniques, which may not reach the performance heights possible with full-parameter tuning.
 However, the communication overhead associated with full-parameter tuning is prohibitively high for both servers and clients.
 This work introduces FedKSeed, a novel approach that employs zeroth-order optimization (ZOO) with a set of random seeds.
 It enables federated full-parameter tuning of billion-sized LLMs directly on devices.
 Our method significantly reduces transmission requirements between the server and clients to just a few scalar gradients and random seeds, amounting to only a few thousand bytes.
 Building on this, we develop a strategy to assess the significance of ZOO perturbations for FL, allowing for probability-differentiated seed sampling.
 This prioritizes perturbations that have a greater impact on model accuracy.
 Experiments across six scenarios with different LLMs, datasets and data partitions demonstrate that our approach outperforms existing federated LLM fine-tuning methods in terms of both communication efficiency and new task generalization.

 The purpose of this implementation is to evaluate the accuracy of our approach.
-To reduce the time consumed by the experiments, we did not have all clients compute the global model in each round.
+To reduce the time consumed by conducting experiments, we did not have all clients compute the global model in each round.
 Instead, we performed such a computation only once, and allowed all clients to copy this model directly using `copy.deepcopy()` (please refer to line 145 of `main.py`).

+In the future, we will merge this branch into the [llm](https://github.com/alibaba/FederatedScope/tree/llm) branch of FederatedScope.

 ## Project Structure
 ```Markdown